-Does not include seaweed and kelp.
-Source: ssb.no/en/fiskeri
+1Does not include seaweed and kelp.
+Source: ssb.no/en/fiskeri and Directorate of Fisheries.

-Since 1990, the industry has been characterised by takeovers and mergers, and the number of enterprises producing salmon and trout has been reduced from 467 in 1999 to 170 in 2019.
-In 2018, the ten largest enterprises accounted for almost 68 per cent of the production, which has increased considerably from the annual production of less than 1 000 tonnes in the 1970s when this activity began.
+2 500 000 tonnes of fish in 2020 Since 1990, the industry has been characterised by takeovers and mergers, and the number of enterprises producing salmon and trout has been reduced from 467 in 1999 to 162 in 2020.
+The ten largest enterprises accounted for 66 per cent of the production in 2020, which has increased considerably from the annual production of less than 1 000 tonnes in 1971 when this activity began.

 Salmon is the most dominant species in the fish farming industry, while trout production has remained fairly stable, and in recent years has accounted for about 5 per cent of the production value.
-Norway is the world's seventh largest fish farming nation after China (46.8 million tonnes), India, Indonesia, Vietnam, Bangladesh and Egypt.
-In 2017, Norway was the largest exporter of fish after China.
+The Food and Agriculture Organization of the United Nations ranks Norway as the world's seventh largest fish farming nation after China (47.6 million tonnes), India, Indonesia, Vietnam, Bangladesh and Egypt.
+In 2018, Norway was the largest exporter of fish after China.